-Unit 3 Deformation and Strengthening Mechanisms Staff Contact: Dr B. Gleeson
+Strengthening Mechanisms in Metals Staff Contact: Dr B. Gleeson

 Strengthening mechanisms, creep, fracture, grain size dependence of strength.
 Introduction to generation of deformation and recrystallization textures.
-Measurements of age-hardening, activation energy of strain ageing.
+Measurements of age-hardening, activiation energy of strain ageing.

-MATS9520 Engineering Materials Staff Contact: Dr A.G.
-Crosky S1 L2 T1
+Engineering Materials Staff Contact: Dr A.G.
+Crosky

-Microstructure and structure-property relationships of the main types of engineering materials (Metals, Ceramics, Polymers and Composites).
+Microstructure and structure-property relationships of the main types of engineering materials (metals, ceramics, polymers and composites).
 Micromechanisms of elastic and plastic deformation.
 Fracture mechanisms for ductile, brittle, creep and fatigue modes of failure in service; corrosion.
 Metal forming by casting and wrought processes.
 Phase Equilibria of alloys; microstructural control by thermomechanical processing and application to commerical engineering materials.
 Laboratory and tutorial work includes experiments on cast and recrystallised structures, ferrous and non-ferrous microstructures and fracture and failure analysis.

-Materials Engineering Staff Contact: Dr A.G.
-Crosky S1 or S2 L2 T1
+Materials Engineering Staff Contact: A/Prof C.C.
+Sorrell S1 or S2 L2 T1 Prerequisite: MATS9520

-Prerequisite: MATS9520

 Materials used in Mechanical Engineering and related fields (Manufacturing Engineering Management, Aerospace Engineering, Naval Architecture) are discussed with emphasis on the dependence of properties and performance on microstructure.
-Aspcets of materials selection during the design of engineering components which affect the service performance in applications where failure can occur by brittle fracture, corrosion, creep or fatigue, will also be discussed.
+Aspects of materials selection during the design of engineering components which affect the service performance in applications where failure can occur by brittle fracture, corrosion, creep or fatigue, will also be discussed.

-MATS9640 Materials Science and Engineering Electrical Engineers
+Materials Science and Engineering for Electrical Engineers

-Staff Contact: Dr S. Blairs S2 L3 T1
+Staff Contact: School Office S2 L3 T1